Takelot III: Papyrus Berlin 3048

+his statue cannot be dated to the mid-22nd Dynasty.
+So, we should assume that this Ankhkhonsu was a later member of the same family, his grandfather Harsiese could even be the son of Djedmontuiufankh, putting him in the generation just after Takeloth III."

 Successor

 Takelot III was the husband of Irtiubast who is named "as a King's Daughter on the coffin of their son, Osorkon G." Another Irtiubast ("B") appears to be a daughter of the king.
 He was ultimately succeeded in power by his younger brother Rudamun, who was another son of Osorkon III rather than by any of his 3 known sons: the Prince/High Priest Osorkon F, a Prince Ihtesamun who is known from the stela of his grandson Ankhfenmut in Croydon Central Library and, finally, the Second Prophet of Amun, Djedptahefankh D who is attested in statue Tübingen 1734 and in stela CG 41006 of his great-granddaughter Nakhtbasteru.
 This development suggests that Takelot III must have reached an advanced age to have outlived all of his sons since it was unusual for a brother of a king to assume the throne if the king still had a son who was living.
 Traditional Egyptian custom required that the son of a king directly succeed his father.